 More Great Hikes in Canada

 Garibaldi Lake National Park has some nice camping options, but if you want to do some longer backpacking trips Vancouver island is the place to go.
 The famous West Coast Trail is brutal 6 day hike all along the coast.
 We saw so many animals on the trail from killer whales to bears, all up-close!
 The Juan de Fuca hiking trail going in the opposite direction on the same coast of Vancouver island was also a fantastic hike with some more flexibility.
+The beautiful Vancouver island offers incredible nature with beautiful towns and exciting activities, see our Best things to do on Vancouver island post.

 Banff National Park in Alberta is home to some of the most beautiful one day trails that I explored in Canada.
 I stayed in Banff and Lake Louise for more than a week hiking amazing routes around Banff, Lake Louise and Moraine Lake every day.